alice-doc/alice-analysis-tutorial/start/cert.md

 ## Test your certificate

-Your certificate will be available to the ALICE Grid command line client whether you are using [alidock](https://github.com/alidock/alidock/wiki) or another installation method.
+Your certificate will be available to the ALICE Grid command line client.

 Enter your ALICE environment and create a "temporary access token":